brimdata/zed/docs/tutorials/join.md

 The name of the matching person is copied into a field of a different name in the joined results.

-Because we're performing an inner join (the default), the inclusion of the explicit `inner` is not strictly necessary, but may be included to help make the Zed self-documenting.
+Because we're performing an inner join (the default), the explicit `inner` is not strictly necessary, but including it clarifies our intention.

 Notice how each input is specified separately within the parentheses-wrapped `from()` block before the `join` appears in our Zed pipeline.